schesnowitz/Docker-Rails/README.md

   database: app_production

-  docker-compose run web rake db:create
+$ docker-compose run web rake db:create

 To restart the application:

+Run

+$ docker-compose up

-Run docker-compose up in the project directory.
+in the project directory.
-Run this command in another terminal to restart the database: docker-compose run web rake db:create
+Run this command in another terminal to restart the database:

+$ docker-compose run web rake db:create

 If you make changes to the Gemfile or the Compose file to try out some different configurations, you will need to rebuild.
+Some changes will require only
+$ docker-compose up --build

-Some changes will require only docker-compose up --build, but a full rebuild requires a re-run of
+a full rebuild requires a re-run of

-docker-compose run web bundle install
+$ docker-compose run web bundle install

 to sync changes in the Gemfile.lock to the host, followed by

-docker-compose up --build
+$ docker-compose up --build